mhdrake/mhdrake.github.io/_pages/research.md

 ***

-Social Insurance Programs ans Preferences for Redistribution: A Bayesian Adaptive Choice Experiment (with Neil Thakral, Linh T&ocirc;, and Valeria Zurla)
+Social Insurance Programs and Preferences for Redistribution: A Bayesian Adaptive Choice Experiment (with Neil Thakral, Linh T&ocirc;, and Valeria Zurla)

 ***